 Housing repairs scams

-Some residents have told us that scammers posing as repair contractors have attempted to gain access to their homes.
+Some residents have reported scammers posing as repair contractors trying to gain access to their homes.

-When you report a repair to us, we will allocate one of our approved contractors to the job.
-Our contractors for repairs are Axis Europe and Wates.
-We may on occasion also use specialist subcontractors.
+When you report a repair to us, we will assign one of our approved contractors, either Axis Europe or Wates, to the job.

 Top tips on avoiding repairs scams

-If you are a council resident and have arranged a repair through the council, you will not be charged so be cautious of anyone who:
+If you arranged a repair through the council, you will not be charged.

-• claims they work on behalf of Ealing Council and cannot provide details of your repair request or show valid photo ID
+Always be cautious of anyone asking for money to complete a repair or claiming to work on behalf of Ealing Council without providing details of your repair request or showing valid photo ID.

 Claim farming